ngocle03/Carbon-Emission-Analysis/README.md

 | "Lexmark International, Inc."           | 132012.00       |
 | "Daikin Industries, Ltd."               | 105600.00       |

+**🧾 Explanation**

+This query sums carbon emissions (carbon_footprint_pcf) per company by joining product_emissions with companies, rounding the totals, and returning the top 10 contributors.

+**💡 Insights & Conclusions**
+*Gamesa Corporación Tecnológica, S.A., a company in the renewable energy sector, surprisingly tops the list with nearly 9.8 million CO₂e, likely due to emissions from manufacturing heavy equipment like wind turbines.
+*Automotive giants such as Daimler AG, Volkswagen AG, Hino Motors, and General Motors all appear in the top 10, confirming the high carbon intensity of vehicle production.
+*Chemical and industrial manufacturers like Mitsubishi Gas Chemical and Arcelor Mittal also contribute significantly, underlining the energy-intensive nature of their operations.
+*The presence of Lexmark and Daikin Industries suggests that electronics and appliance production also carry substantial carbon footprints.
+*Overall, the top 10 companies account for a substantial portion of total emissions, highlighting how concentrated emissions can be within a few major players in heavy industry and manufacturing.
+These insights can help target emissions reduction efforts at high-impact companies and sectors.

 ### 3.5.
 What are the countries with the highest contribution to carbon emissions?

 ```